xonsh/xonsh/news/not_backgroundable.rst

 **Changed:**

-* The following commands are, by deafult, predicted to be not threadable in some circumastances:
+* The following commands are, by default, predicted to be not threadable in some circumstances:

     * bash
     * csh